bardhprenkaj/bardh-prenkaj-resume/content/publication/flaborea-2023-hypad/index.md

 ---
-title: 'Are we certain it\'s anomalous'
+title: 'Are we certain it is anomalous?'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here